Tugcga/Softimage-ospRay/README.md

 If the light has active ```Area Light``` then it interpret as rectangular area light.
 The rendere use the following area light parameters

 ![Are light properties](imgs/props_area_light.png)

+The color of the scene ambient light also considered as a light source.

 ### HDR environment lights